 It’s easy to forget to take a break, to stop and smell the roses — especially when the world is figuratively (and literally) on fire.
 Overseas travel is not in anybody’s foreseeable future, but this doesn’t mean that taking time off is completely off the table.
 It’s important to disconnect, recharge and de-stress to avoid going completely crazy.

 This leaves us with the staycation.
 Don’t be fooled by its simplicity; an effective staycation can take just as much thought and plan as a conventional trip, and this is even more true considering the ongoing Covid-19 pandemic in Japan.
-Even when traveling, social distancing is of utmost importance, which means cities and popular tourist destinations are best avoided until 2021.
+Even when traveling, social distancing is of utmost importance, which means cities and popular tourist destinations are best avoided.
 So where can or should you go?
 The answer is maybe a little underwhelming: The closer to home, the better.

 1. Break Away From Routine